frontity/api-reference/docs-api/frontity-packages/features-packages/wp-comments.md

 If no fields are specified, the form fields are emptied.

-These fields will be used by `actions.comments.submit()` when submitting the comment
+These fields will be used by `actions.comments.submit()` when submitting the comment.

 ##### Syntax